Gangadharpur: Area

 Gangadharpur has an area of 2.19 km2.

 Market

 The Ganngadharpur Bazaar caters to the town.

 Demographics

 As of 2011, Gangadharpur had a population of 7,862.
-Males constitute 51% of the population and females 49%.
-Gangadharpur has an average literacy rate of 83.5%, higher than the state average of 76.26%; with 87.72% of the literates being male and 79.27% being female.
-Nine percent of the population is under 6 years of age.
+Males constituted 51% of the population and females 49%.
+Gangadharpur had an average literacy rate of 83.5%, higher than the state average of 76.26%; with 87.72% of the literates being male and 79.27% being female.
+Nine percent of the population was under 6 years of age.

 Dankuni Urban Agglomeration

 As per the 2011 census, the Dankuni Urban Agglomeration includes Dankuni (M), Purba Tajpur (CT), Kharsarai (CT), Begampur (CT), Chikrand (CT), Pairagachha (CT), Barijhati (CT), Garalgachha (CT), Krishnapur (CT), Baruipara (CT), Borai (CT), Nawapara (CT), Basai (CT), Gangadharpur (CT), Manirampur (CT), Janai (CT), Kapashanria (CT), Jaykrishnapur (CT), Tisa (CT), Baksa (CT), Panchghara (CT) and Naiti (CT).

 Politics

 Kalyan Banerjee of All India Trinamool Congress is the representative in Parliament, and Swati Khandekar of All India Trinamool Congress is the Member of Legislative Assembly.